tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-ondemand.md

 - `Number of cores` : `1`
 - `Amount of memory` : `4GB`
 - `R version` : `4.0.0`
-- `Reservation for class, training, workshop` : `GET THIS FROM DELILAH`
+- `Reservation for class, training, workshop` : `Bioinformatics Workshops`
 - `Load Supporting Modules`: `boost/1.63.0-python3 java/1.8.0_60 gsl/2.6`

 Click `Launch` and wait until your session is ready.
 Click `Connect To RStudio Server`, and you will notice a new window will pop up with RStudio.